Where? Gallery 2 of the Uffizi Museum

 Fun Fact: Dante, in the Divine Comedy, Canto XI, lines 94-96, in writing about pride, wrote of Cimabue: “In painting, Cimabue thought he held the field, and now it’s Giotto they acclaim—the former only keeps to shadowed fame.”
 This was written between 1308 and 1321, just a few short years after Cimabue had died.
 However, some 8 centuries later, Cimabue may well find himself in the limelight once again.

-In 2017, a small painting was found in France, in the farmhouse of a woman who had retired.
+In 2019, a small painting was found in France, in the farmhouse of a woman who had retired.
 It had hung on the wall for years, thought to be a Greek icon.
 A sharp-eyed auctioneer noticed it and saved it from the rubbish.
-It was subsequently identified as, Christ Mocked, by Cimabue.
+It was quickly identified as, Christ Mocked by Cimabue.
 Christ Mocked sold for $26.6 million in October, 2019, making it the most expensive painting sold from before 1500.

 Evidence was not only based on the painting style but also by the worm tunnels that matched up with the panels of wood of two other works by Cimabue: The Virgin and Child with two Angels in the National Gallery in London and The Flagellation of Christ in the Frick Collection in New York.
 The three paintings below are part of the Diptych of Devotion, which consisted of two doors with four paintings each.
 This means that the remaining five paintings are still missing today.